VoliJS/NestedTypes/docs/RelationsGuide.md

 	window.onunload = () => this.model.save();
 ```

-That's really quick and very dirty example, but I think you got the general idea.
+That's really quick and very dirty example (describen trick with local storage is really okay for the top level View only), but I think you got the general idea.

 ### For the React guys...